 P.S.
 The accounting information presented on this site is in line with both U.S. and international accounting 101-type curricula, as accounting basics are virtually identical the world over.
 Only minor terms and methods may differ from one country to the next.

 P.P.S.
-If you're a student, use this site as a supplement - not as a complete replacement - of your accounting textbook or lecturer.
+If you're a student, use this site as a supplement to your accounting textbook or lecturer (not as a complete replacement).
 After all, you'll be tested on what your lecturer and textbook say, not on this site, right?
 Right. :-)

 P.P.P.S.
 Please like and share our lessons & questions with your friends!!!